HatzumyG/-Dolce-Delizia/wp-content/plugins/hostinger/readme.txt

 # *Security*
 - Enable or disable XML-RPC requests to enhance your site's security.
+- Enable or disable Authorize application page to enhance your site's security.

 # *Redirects*
 - Force all URLs to use HTTPS for secure browsing.